suite22/blog/_posts/2021-05-04-cover-oregon-overview.md

 ---

-If you also find this topic interesting or have insights you would like to share please reach out on Twitter.
-I've spent a long time pondering about this story and I'm excited to finally start sharing more of my findings here.
+If you also find this topic interesting I have an open-source [repo on Github](https://github.com/suite22/oregon-healthcare-website-retro) where I've been collecting source material and notes.
+If you have insights you would like to share please [reach out on Twitter](https://twitter.com/suite22).
+I've spent a long time thinking this story and I'm excited to finally start sharing more of my findings here.